Upton Sinclair: The Jungle

 His fictional novel based on the meatpacking industry in Chicago, The Jungle, was first published in serial form in the socialist newspaper Appeal to Reason, from February 25, 1905, to November 4, 1905.
 It was published as a book by Doubleday in 1906.

 Upton Sinclair selling the "Fig Leaf Edition" of his book Oil!
 (1927) in Boston.
 The book had drawn the ire of that town's infamous censors who objected to a brief sex scene that takes place in the novel.

 Sinclair had spent about six months investigating the Chicago meatpacking industry for Appeal to Reason, the work which inspired his novel.
 He intended to "set forth the breaking of human hearts by a system which exploits the labor of men and women for profit".
 The novel featured Jurgis Rudkus, a Lithuanian immigrant who works in a meat factory in Chicago, his teenage wife Ona Lukoszaite, and their extended family.
 Sinclair portrays their mistreatment by Rudkus' employers and the wealthier elements of society.
 His descriptions of the unsanitary and inhumane conditions that workers suffered served to shock and galvanize readers.
 Jack London called Sinclair's book "the Uncle Tom's Cabin of wage slavery".
 Domestic and foreign purchases of American meat fell by half.

 Sinclair wrote in Cosmopolitan in October 1906 about The Jungle: "I aimed at the public's heart, and by accident I hit it in the stomach."
 The novel brought public lobbying for Congressional legislation and government regulation of the industry, including passage of the Meat Inspection Act and the Pure Food and Drug Act.
 At the time, President Theodore Roosevelt characterized Sinclair as a "crackpot", writing to William Allen White, "I have an utter contempt for him.
 He is hysterical, unbalanced, and untruthful.
 Three-fourths of the things he said were absolute falsehoods.
 For some of the remainder there was only a basis of truth."
 After reading The Jungle, Roosevelt agreed with some of Sinclair's conclusions.
 He said, "Radical action must be taken to do away with the efforts of arrogant and selfish greed on the part of the capitalist."
 But in the end he said he was opposed to legislation that he and others considered "socialist."

 Bertolt Brecht's play, Saint Joan of the Stockyards, transporting Joan of Arc to the environment of the Chicago stockyards, is clearly inspired by "The Jungle".

+The Millennium: A Comedy of the Year 2000 (1907)

+In The Millennium, capitalism finds its zenith with the construction of The Pleasure Palace.
+During the grand opening of this 100-story edifice, an explosion kills almost everybody in the world.
+The eleven remaining struggle to survive in a newly-class-less society without workers and servants.
+A few leave to create a utopian "Cooperative Commonwealth."
+The others go successively through periods of small-scale slavery, feudalism and industrial capitalism before most of them leave to join the co-operators outside.